 How to contact us

-If you have any questions in relation to this Statement or our management of your information, please let us know by contacting us on 1800 039 059 or writing to us at email@example.com.
+If you have any questions in relation to this Statement, our management of your information or you would like a copy of this statement sent to you, please let us know by contacting us on 1800 039 059 or writing to us at email@example.com.

 Credit Reporting Policy